A Long-Form Study of Attention and Judgment

 This library exists to take that realization seriously.

 I didn’t set out to “balance East and West,” or ancient and modern.
 The organizing principle was simpler: find writers who understood that experience is structured, that judgment is real even when it can’t be proven like math, and that the self is formed rather than simply given.

-That’s a big part of why Taylor and Ricoeur matter to me: they treat identity as something historically and narratively built, and therefore something you can be responsible for.
+Different traditions name this in different ways — discipline of assent, right intention, lived experience, conditions of possibility, process — but the pressure point is the same: the way we attend and perceive is not ethically neutral.
 That matters because modern life increasingly separates perception from responsibility.
 The real battleground is salience: what gets to feel action-relevant in the first place.
 Attention is captured, redirected, automated.
 Judgment is outsourced to metrics.

 Taste becomes reactive instead of trained.
 It becomes possible to live inside a perceptual world that feels vivid while remaining structurally unexamined.